podcastmatt0285/Termux-Audio-Extractor-/README.md

 Set the base directory for downloads.

-Name the playlist directory.
+Name the playlist folder.

 Provide the YouTube playlist URL.

-Decide whether to compress the files.

-updaterX.sh

-Run the updater script to ensure all dependencies and scripts are up to date:
+Optionally zip the audio files after downloading.

+Update Scripts and Dependencies

+Keep scripts and packages up to date with updaterX.sh:

 ./updaterX.sh

-vidX.sh
+Download Videos

-Download full videos from YouTube:
+Use vidX.sh to download videos from YouTube playlists:

 ./vidX.sh

-zipX.sh

-Manually compress downloaded files:
+Compress Files

+Use zipX.sh to compress downloaded media into a ZIP file:

 ./zipX.sh

+---

+Logs and Cleanup

 Logs

-logs Directory: Created within your playlist folder.
+Logs are saved in the logs directory within your chosen playlist folder:

-Log Files:

-download.log — General logs for downloads.
+download.log: Records successful downloads.

-failed.log — Records of failed downloads.
+failed.log: Logs failed downloads.

 Cleanup

-Automatically deletes logs and temporary files older than 30 days during script execution.
+Automatically deletes old logs and temporary files (older than 30 days) during script execution.

-Manually triggered cleanup available within some scripts.
+Manual cleanup can be performed by running the appropriate functions in the scripts.

+---

 License

 This project is licensed under the MIT License.

----

-Next Steps:

-1. Ensure File Descriptions Are Accurate: Double-check if each script performs as described.

-2. Check Dependencies: If specific scripts require additional tools or packages, include them in the README.

-3. Add Examples (Optional): Include example outputs or use cases to guide users further.

-4. Contributing Section (Optional): Encourage others to contribute, report issues, or suggest improvements.